JuliaData/DataFrames.jl/doc/sections/02_getting_started.md

 ## Installation

 The DataFrames package is available through the Julia package system.
-The first time you use it you will need to run

-	Pkg.add("DataFrames")

-## Loading the DataFrames Package

-In all of the examples that follow, we're going to assume that you've already loaded the DataFrames package.
-You can do that by typing the following commands before trying out any of the examples in this manual:

-	using DataFrames

-## Some Basic Examples

-As we described in the introduction, the first thing you'll want to do is to confirm that we have a new type that represents a missing value.
-Type the following into the REPL to see that this is working for you:
+Throughout the rest of this tutorial, we will assume that you have installed the DataFrames package and have already typed `using DataFrames` to bring all of the relevant variables into your current namespace.
+In addition, we will make use of the `RDatasets` package, which provides access to hundreds of classical data sets.

+## The `NA` Value

+To get started, let's examine the `NA` value.
+Type the following into the REPL:

 	NA

 One of the essential properties of `NA` is that it poisons other items.
-To see this, try to add something to `NA`:
+To see this, try to add something like `1` to `NA`:

 	1 + NA

-As we described earlier, you'll get a lot more power out of `NA` values when they can occur in other data structures.
-Let's create our first `DataVector` now:
+## The `DataArray` Type

+Now that we see that `NA` is working, let's insert one into a `DataArray`.
+We'll create one now:

 	dv = DataArray([1, 3, 2, 5, 4])
 	dv[1] = NA

-To see how `NA` poisons even complex calculations, let's try to take the mean of those five numbers:
+To see how `NA` poisons even complex calculations, let's try to take the mean of the five numbers stored in `dv`:

 	mean(dv)